Honors College Faculty

 Michael Botwin, Ph.D.

 Dr. Botwin has been a member of the Psychology Department at Fresno State since 1990.
 He received his undergraduate degree from Oakland University in Rochester, Michigan, and obtained his Ph.D. in personality psychology from the University of Michigan in Ann Arbor.
 Before coming to Fresno State, Dr. Botwin was a National Institute of Mental Health (NIMH) Postdoctoral Fellow in Quantitative Psychology at the University of Illinois, Urbana Champaign.
-He serves on a number of university boards and committees representing the faculty on a wide variety of campus concerns.
-Currently, he chairs the Academic Senate, which is essentially the legislative branch of university governance.
+Dr. Botwin teaches courses in Personality Psychology (PSYCH154), History of Psychology (PSYCH182), as well as topics courses in Mating Systems and Evolutionary Psychology.
+As a current faculty member of the Smittcamp Family Honors College he team teaches The Biology and Psychology of Human Nature (Honors 103) with Dr. Schreiber.
+Dr. Botwin is very involved in faculty governance on our campus and has interests in higher education policy.
 Dr. Botwin conducts research in many areas including human mate preferences and the basic structure of personality.
+Currently he is collaborating with students in his research lab to develop a measure of Mating Intelligence.

 Dr. Clune's primary area of historical research is Cold War America.
 She holds an M.A. from New York University and a Ph.D. from the University of California, Davis.
 She is currently working on a book manuscript based on her dissertation "Executing the Rosenbergs: A Transnational History."

-Dr. Dyer’s current research explores attachment cognitions of toddlers in relation to sleep and family history.
-The unifying theme of her research agenda is an interest in parenting practices pertaining to infant sleep and how those strategies (such as co-sleeping and sleep training) are related to attachment and emotional development.
-In addition, she conducts evaluation research to explore the effects of a developmental pediatric intervention called “Healthy Steps” at a local medical clinic.
+Dr. Dyer earned her Ph.D. in Human Development and Family Studies from the University of Missouri-Columbia.
+Her current research explores attachment cognitions of toddlers in relation to sleep history and family context.
+Her research agenda reflects an interest in parenting practices pertaining to infant sleep, and how those strategies (such as cosleeping and sleep training) are related to attachment and emotional development.
+A secondary research interest is in pedagogy, assessment, and learning in higher education, including the exploration of curiosity as a factor in critical thinking skills and learning among college students.

 Kristi Eastin grew up in the heart of the central San Joaquin Valley of California in the small farming town of Reedley.
 In 2001 she earned a B.A. in English Literature with a Minor in Latin from California State University, Fresno.
 The following year she was accepted into the graduate program in Comparative Literature at Brown University and received her Ph.D. in 2009.
 Her dissertation, Virgil and the Visual Imagination: Illustrative Programs from Antiquity to John Ogilby (1654), examines the Virgilian illustrative tradition with emphasis on the Georgics.